RackunSec/Penetration-Testing-Grimoire/Tools/readme.md

 # Custom Built Tools
-These cripts and tools were built during my penetration tyesting expereince to help automate repetitive tasks.
+The included scripts and tools were built during my penetration testing experience to help automate repetitive tasks.